 The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

-You can use the add-in in both online and offline Microsoft Word versions.
-But here is the difference in installation.
+You can use the add-in in both the online and offline versions of Microsoft Word.
+However, the installation process differs between them.

 Create a new Word document or open an existing one.